i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/managing-users-contacts/acl.md

     > The contact group can be groups coming from the LDAP directory connected to the i-Vertix interface.
     >
-    > Groups created in the Centreon interface should not have the same name as LDAP groups to avoid problems.
+    > Groups created in the i-Vertix IT Monitoring interface should not have the same name as LDAP groups to avoid problems.

 4. On the **Authorizations information** tab, set the rights you want on the access group by choosing access filters on [resources](#access-filters-on-resources), [menus](#access-filters-on-menus) and [actions](#access-filters-on-actions) (if you have already created them).